 Just like there can be pitfalls in traditional education, there are potential pitfalls in online education that can keep you from achieving your highest level of success.
-Here is a list of the top 10 errors that students make when pursuing an online degree program.
+Here is a list of the top 10 mistakes that students make when pursuing an online degree program.

 1. Not selecting the program that’s right for you